AlkenD/starlight/packages/starlight/README.md

 > **_NOTE:_** Currently Work In Progress

-Starstruck is just a modified version of Starlight to provide a premium and space-themed experience.
+Starstruck is just a modified version of Starstruck to provide a premium and space-themed experience.

 ## Preview